Bama2262/Tailwind-Learning/README.md

-# Tailwind-Learning - Personal Website
+# 💨 Tailwind-Learning

 This is a personal portfolio website showcasing my profile, projects, and contact information with a clean and responsive design.
-Built using HTML and Tailwind CSS, featuring dark mode and smooth scrolling.
+Built using HTML and Tailwind CSS.

 ---